babakx/WrapRec/README.md

 ```

 ## Usage and Documentations
-Currently this toolbox can be used either directly by downloading the source code or by importing it as a dll to your project.
-The dll can be downloaded [here] (https://github.com/babakx/Recommendation-Framework2/blob/master/RecommendationFramework2.dll).
+The project can be easily installed by downloading the package from [NuGet] (http://www.nuget.org/packages/WrapRec.dll/) gallery.
 This project is quite new.
 The documentation is continuously updated.
 Please contact Babak Loni, (babak dot loni At gmail dot com) for questions about this toolbox.